radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

   for an application of type "bag of tasks".

 * ``config_application.json``: Contains the parameters required by the bag of task application to run on a (set of) remote DCI.
-Currently TROY supports only bag of tasks but in a near future it will support more complex distributed applications as, for example, different types of ensembles or workflow-based applications.
+Currently RADICAL-OWMS supports only bag of tasks but in a near future it will support more complex distributed applications as, for example, different types of ensembles or workflow-based applications.

-* ``config_troy.json``: Contains those configuration parameters that are specific to TROY and its execution.
+* ``config_radical_owms.json``: Contains those configuration parameters that are specific to RADICAL-OWMS and its execution.

 Here a detailed analysis of each configuration file.

 Workload Descriptions
 ---------------------
-Troy is designed to eventually understand a multitude of workload descriptions
+RADICAL-OWMS is designed to eventually understand a multitude of workload descriptions
 - but at the moment it is equipped to accept descriptions in its own JSON format.
 An exemplary description is provided with the workload configuration files used the this part of the tutorial: